Paramvah Studios

-Paramvah Studios is an Indian film studio involved in movie distribution and production.
-It is located in Nagadevanahalli, Bengaluru.
+Paramvah Studios is an Indian film studio involved in distribution and production.
+It is located in Bengaluru.

 Establishment

-Rakshit Shetty, well-known actor, director and lyrics-writer in the Kannada film industry started Paramvah in 2015 as a platform for upcoming artists after his movies ‘Simple Agi Ondh Love Story’, ‘Ulidavaru Kandanthe’ and ‘Kirik Party’ won several movie awards.
+Rakshit Shetty, a well-known actor, director, writer, and lyricist in Kannada cinema established Paramvah in 2015 as a platform to encourage new voices and talent from Karnataka after his Simple Agi Ondh Love Story (2013), Ulidavaru Kandanthe (2014), and Kirik Party (2016) won several film awards.
 The company was inaugurated by Puneeth Rajkumar in Nagadevanahalli, Bengaluru.
+The production company over the years has a reputation of bringing in new talents with fresh scripts and ideas to screens.

 Films produced

 Awards

 ‘Kirik Party’ won several awards after its release in 2017.

 IIFA Utsavam (March 2017)- Best Film, Best leading Role, Best Music Direction, Best Lyrics, Best Male Playback Singer.